specklesystems/speckle-docs-OLD/user/interop-gh-revit-v2.md

 You should see the new panels update to reflect the new design option.
 To go back to the previous version, you can always go back to the `main` branch.

 ![Receiving from a different branch](https://link)

-## Creating instances of other families

-You can also create instances of point based families, like furniture, light fixtures, doors, windows, etc...

-- Drag a `Create Schema Object` node to your canvas and select the `FamilyInstance` type.
--